3 Powerful Ways to Use a Lean Manufacturing Game in Training

 Value Stream Mapping

-Highlighting non value added steps, value stream mapping helps to distinguish between value added and non value added activities.
-This clarity enables organizations to streamline workflows, reduce waste and improve overall efficiency.
+Highlighting non-value-added steps, value stream mapping helps to distinguish between value-added and non-value-added activities.
+This clarity enables organizations to streamline workflows, reduce waste, and improve overall efficiency.

 5 Whys